How To: Plan your hybrid Azure Active Directory join implementation

 If your Windows 10 domain joined devices are Azure AD registered to your tenant, it could lead to a dual state of Hybrid Azure AD joined and Azure AD registered device.
 We recommend upgrading to Windows 10 1803 (with KB4489894 applied) or above to automatically address this scenario.
 In pre-1803 releases, you will need to remove the Azure AD registered state manually before enabling Hybrid Azure AD join.
 In 1803 and above releases, the following changes have been made to avoid this dual state:

-- You can prevent your domain joined device from being Azure AD registered by adding this registry key - HKLM\SOFTWARE\Policies\Microsoft\Windows\WorkplaceJoin, "BlockAADWorkplaceJoin"=dword:00000001.
+- You can prevent your domain joined device from being Azure AD registered by adding the following registry value to HKLM\SOFTWARE\Policies\Microsoft\Windows\WorkplaceJoin: "BlockAADWorkplaceJoin"=dword:00000001.